Why start a pension now

 The main benefits of AVCs are:

-- You can top up their employer’s retirement benefits, at their own expense and with the benefit of income tax relief, subject to certain restrictions.
+- You can top you your employer’s retirement benefits as your own expense and have the benefit of income and tax relief, subject to certain restrictions.

 - The AVCs may enable you to take a higher tax free lump sum at retirement, than provided by the employer’s scheme.